What Is PropTech?

 What Paradigm Shifts Have PropTech Companies Already Brought Into The Industry?

 With over four decades of experience in the Real Estate Industry, I would say it is thus far the World’s Largest Asset Class and as a result, New Trends are constantly emerging across the Industry.
-From Coworking to Coliving, the Real Estate Market innovates and shapes its endeavors to meet the increasing demands.
+From Coworking to Coliving, the Real Estate Market innovates and shapes its endeavours to meet the increasing demands.

-The PropTech Industry has been noticeably experiencing significant growth since 2014.
-This growth has accelerated even more since the outbreak of the pandemic.
-Why?
 The COVID-19 Pandemic has set the bar high for keeping a building operational.
 Concerned about this, Landlords and Property Managers have identified a critical need to Integrate Technology into Facilities Management like for example i4T Global.

 Real Estate Market Growth Despite COVID-19